pandas-dev/pandas/doc/source/development/contributing_docstring.rst

         """
         return num1 + num2

-Some standards exist about docstrings, so they are easier to read, and they can be exported to other formats such as html or pdf.
+Some standards regarding docstrings exist, which make them easier to read, and allow them be easily exported to other formats such as html or pdf.

 The first conventions every Python docstring should follow are defined in `PEP-257 <https://www.python.org/dev/peps/pep-0257/>`_.

-As PEP-257 is quite open, and some other standards exist on top of it.
+As PEP-257 is quite broad, other more specific standards also exist.
 In the case of pandas, the numpy docstring convention is followed.
-The conventions is explained in this document:
+These conventions are explained in this document:

 * `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_